ckaur5689/DataLiteracy/README.md

 Data culture isn't built by analysts alone.
 It's built by analysts who empower everyone else.

       💬Leveraging the organisation's analytical resource effectively is the flip of this coin.
-      The resources below are geared towards equipping analysts to support their respective organisations to do that by working in partnership with business users to ensure insights are actionable, expertise is shared effectively, and data-informed thinking becomes embedded across all levels of decision-making.
+      The resources below are geared towards equipping analysts to support their respective organisations to do just that, by working in partnership with business users to ensure insights are actionable, where expertise is shared effectively and data-informed thinking becomes embedded across all levels of decision-making.

 # 🧑‍🤝‍🧑 Let's get started! 🚀Getting the starting blocks into place: